elvisimprsntr/siriproxy-radstat/README.md

 To Do List
 ----------

-Let me know if you want to collaborate.

-- Update plugin to support v1.3 API and more features.
-- Add support for multiple thermostats.
+If you want to collaborate, review the issues list for things to implement.
+Fork, modify, test, and submit a pull request.

 Licensing